4711th Air Defense Wing: History

 In February 1953, another major reorganization of ADC activated air defense groups at ADC bases with dispersed fighter squadrons.
 Two groups were assigned to the wing and assumed direct control of the fighter squadrons, as well as support squadrons to carry out their role as the USAF host organizations at their bases.
 As a result of this reorganization, the 528th Air Defense Group activated at Presque Isle and assumed control of the fighter squadrons there, while the 517th Air Defense Group activated to command the squadron at Ethan Allen AFB.
 The reorganization also resulted in the wing adding the radar detection, control and warning mission, and it was assigned six aircraft control & warning squadrons (AC&W Sq) to perform this mission.
 The 49th FIS traded in its F-80s for F-86s in the same month.
 Meanwhile, the 75th FIS moved to Suffolk County Air Force Base in October and was reassigned to another wing.

 In 1954, two of the wing's squadrons upgraded to radar equipped and rocket armed fighters.
-The 49th FIS received later model F-86D Sabres, while the 27th FIS converted to F-94C Starfires.
+The 49th received later model F-86D Sabres, while the 27th converted to F-94C Starfires.

+74th Fighter-Interceptor Squadron F-89C Scorpion (Note: Aircraft is Northrop F-89C-40-NO Scorpion, serial 51-5851.)

 In 1955, ADC implemented Project Arrow, which was designed to bring back on the active list the fighter units that had compiled memorable records in the two world wars.
 As a result of Project Arrow, the 23d Fighter Group (Air Defense), replaced the 528th Air Defense Group at Presque Isle, while the 14th Fighter Group replaced the 517th Air Defense Group at Ethan Allen.
-In October, a second F-89 squadron, the 465th Fighter-Interceptor Squadron, activated at Griffiss AFB.
+In October, a second F-89 squadron, the 465th Fighter-Interceptor Squadron, activated at Griffiss.

-In preparation for the implementation of the Semi-Automatic Ground Environment (SAGE) air defense system, the 4711th Wing lost its operational units in March 1956 and moved to Selfridge Air Force Base, where it was discontinued shortly thereafter.
+In preparation for the implementation of the Semi-Automatic Ground Environment air defense system, the 4711th Wing lost its operational units in March 1956 and moved to Selfridge Air Force Base, where it was discontinued shortly thereafter.